HaxeFoundation/code-cookbook/assets/content/cookbook/Macros/generating-code-in-a-macro.md

 Test.hx:32: Right now it's 1466034711, and this build is 6 seconds old
 ```

-Also, you can compile it to javascript and observe how the expressions the macro returned
+Also, you can compile it to JavaScript and observe how the expressions the macro returned
 are indeed inlined directly in the main() function.
 The `buildTime` timestamp is now
 simply a literal: